seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

   <summary>Click to expand</summary>
   </br>

-Again with the theme of modularity, I designed the hardware to be easy to disassemble, reassemble, and be upgradeable.
-I went with a worm drive gearbox design for the rotating bed because of its inherit ability to resist backdriving.
+Again with the theme of modularity, I focused the hardware design on easy disassembly, reassembly, and upgradeability.
+I went with a worm drive gearbox for the rotating bed because of its inherit ability to resist backdriving.
 The driven gear is connected to a stainless steel shaft.
 The gear and mounting hub are secured to the shaft via set screws.
 I hate set screws with a passion--they always come undone and end up scoring your shaft.
-To alleviate the woes of set screws, I reduced the vertical forces acting on them by desgining the hardware stackup along the shaft so that the set screw components rest on axial thrust bearings.
+To alleviate the woes of set screws, I reduced the vertical forces acting on them by designing the hardware stackup along the shaft so that the set screw components rest on axial thrust bearings.
 That way, atleast the weight of the set screw components won't act on the set screws.
 Because of 3D printing tolerances, there may be shaft misalignment in addition to misalignment between the gears due to the stepper motor mount.
 I mitigated this issue by designing the floating brace to be slightly compliant.

 ![compliant](./compliant.jpg)

 Designing the turntable assembly to be assembled from the bottom-up in an intuitive way proved to be extremely challenging.
 I had many factors to considering including 3D printability, wall thicknesses to mask screw heads, structural integrity, and overall component-to-component interaction.
 I also optimized the design of each component to standardize fastener sizes.

-When I designed the electronics housing, I wanted the make the sides removable for easy access to the electronics for debugging.
+I envisioned the electronics housing to have removable sides for easy access to the electronics for debugging.
 I designed a self-aligning sliding profile to resist motion in all axii except the Z (up and down).

 ![profile](./profile.jpg)